Apoorv1998-Sopho/3dcomp/Assignment 1/README.md

 In this part we convolve our image with the filter generated in part(a) of Q2.

 ##### Part c
-In this part we call the custom function `edgify()` to mark the pixels above a certain threshold as edges.
+In this part we call the custom function `detectZeroCrossings()` to mark the pixels within a certain `epsilon` as edges.